 What we uncovered as the session progressed, surprised both of us.

-This young woman was experiencing the inner conflict and turmoil that often accompanies the process of a spiritual awakening.
+This young woman was experiencing the inner conflict and turmoil that often accompanies the process of spiritual awakening and a transition that is referred to as a “dark night of the soul.”

 As her story unfolded, she told me that she had no idea who she was.
 The majority of her life decisions were based on what she felt she should do and not what she felt she wanted to do.
 She explained that she didn’t seem to fit in with many of her friends and family who were urging her to get a certain type of job in order to make a good living.